SenseiBao/MobTalkerSDK/README.md

 But VN Engine is already in the mod, just check out the current mod for example implementation.

+You can slap in the storyname.json into the mod and it'll try to run it.

 5. General Purpose

+Easy way:

+- Wait for someone smarter than you to add compatibility to read and run the json created by this SDK.

+Hard way:

+- Recreate 'main.py' inside the platform of your choosing.
+- I did this in Java and embedded it into minecraft.
+- It was the worst weekend of my life.

+Very Hard way:

-You might want to make your own module at `modules.py` and set some more data class in `model.py`
+- Make your own module at `modules.py` and set some more data class in `model.py`

-Just reverse engineer Minecraft class
+Just reverse engineer Minecraft class for guidance.
+Above that... well...
+Go back to the easy solution.

-If you can't mod this SDK, you can't mod at all, sorry.